spectrocloud/spectro-vale-pkg/packages/spectrocloud/tests/ableism/pass.md

 kubectl get pods
 ```

 The output displays all the pods active in the cluster.
+See that